abinit/abipy/docs/users/running_calculations.rst

 ..
 TIP:: Alternatively one can use `abirun.py flow_si_ebands/ networkx`
 	 to visualize the connections with the `networkx` package.

-In this case, we have a flow with two tasks and the second task (w0/t1) depends on the ScfTask, more specifically on the density file produced by it.
+In this case, we have a flow with two tasks and the second task (`w0/t1`) depends on the `ScfTask`, more specifically on the density file produced by it.
 This means that the second task cannot be executed/submitted until we have completed the first task.
 `abirun.py` knows the dependencies of our flow and will use this information to manage the submission/execution of our tasks.